Available For: Business, Enterprise, and Education plans

 - Copy the command and run it in your Terminal.

-- A JSON file containing data about your AWS resources will be generated.
+Run the copied command in your Terminal - A JSON file containing data about your AWS resources will be generated.

-Upload the JSON file in the same modal dialog within Miro.
+- Upload the JSON file in the same modal dialog within Miro.

 - Miro will generate a visualization of your AWS infrastructure.